fanquake/CoreRPC/README.md

 Swift wrapper for the [Bitcoin Core](https://github.com/bitcoin/bitcoin) [RPC](https://bitcoin.org/en/developer-reference#remote-procedure-calls-rpcs).

-⚠️ Warning - This repository is not yet ready for use in prodction. ⚠️
+⚠️ Warning - This repository is not yet ready for use in production. ⚠️

-I'm targetting an initial release in line with the Bitcoin Core [0.18.0 release](https://bitcoincore.org/en/lifecycle/#schedule).
+The plan is an initial release in line with the Bitcoin Core [0.18.0 release](https://bitcoincore.org/en/lifecycle/#schedule).

 Build:
 ```bash